ajith-xilinx/HITNet/README.md

 ```

 ### Performance Issues and Planned Future Improvements :
-This Release is basically to prove the functionality of HITNet Model Inference on Vitis-AI
+This Release is basically to show the working of HITNet Model Inference with Vitis-AI on VCK5000

 There might be end2end performance issues when deploying the HitModel on the DPU using WeGO due to: